girardinj/RoR2Randomizer/README.txt

 # User guide

-To install the program launch the corresponding file:
-- install.bat on windows
-- install.sh on linux

 To launch the program simply launch the corresponding file:
 - RoR2Randomizer.bat on windows
 - RoR2Randomizer.sh on linux

 Want to do it manually ?

-To install:
-- create a python venv
-- activate the venv
-- install the requirements.txt

 To launch:
 - activate the venv